Pittsburgh Steelers acquiring former Nittany Lions WR Allen Robinson; reports

 The Jacksonville Jaguars drafted Robinson with the 61st overall pick in the 2014 NFL Draft where he was a Pro Bowler during his second season.

-In 2018 Robinson joined the Chicago Bears and was later traded to the Rams where he spent one season.
+In 2018 Robinson joined the Chicago Bears and was later traded to the Rams where he spent one season, playing just 10 games.

+Heading into the NFL Draft, the Steelers wide receiver group was headlined by George Pickens and Diontae Johnson.
+Robinson also joins former Nittany Lion tight end Pat Freiermuth.